-Twelve (12) drill hole locations have been selected to test all three geophysical anomalous zones as well as two geochemical targets, which will require approximately 4,050 meters of reverse circulation drilling.
+Twelve drill hole locations have been selected to test all three geophysical highly conductive zones an anomalous geochemical target and geological structures.
+The drilling program will be approximately 4,250 meters (14,000 ft).
 Some of the holes are placed near to interpreted structures to test both the structural setting of the basin as well as the potential existence of aquifers that may contain lithium.
-The Company plans to drill in late February, 2019.
+The Company plans to drill in late April, 2019.

-Drill holes 1 and 2 will test geophysical zone 1 which is 6 km square and more than 100 meters thick;
+Drill holes 1 and 2 will test geophysical Zone One which is 6 km square and likely more than 100 meters thick;

-Drill holes 3,4, and 8 will test geophysical zone 2 that is more than 24 kilometers square and less than 100 meters thick:
+Drill holes 3,4, and 8 will test geophysical Zone Two that is more than 24 kilometers square and less than 100 meters thick:

-Drill holes 5 and 6 to test zone 2’s southerly extensions;
+Drill holes 5 and 6 will test Zone Two’s southerly extensions;

-Drill holes 7, 7A and 10 will test both geophysical zones 2 and 3.
-Zone 3 may be more than 200 meters thick and is greater than 30 square kilometers, being open ended to both the north and south; and
+Drill holes 7, 7A and 10 will test both geophysical Zones Two and Three.
+Zone Three may be more than 200 meters thick and is greater than 30 square kilometers, being open ended to both the north and south; and

-The drilling program includes permitting, site preparation, drilling and testing to discover potential aquifers, and then determine the aquifers thickness, permeability, porosity, initial flow rates, sustainable flow rates, sampling, and assaying for lithium and other minerals.
+The Phase Three drilling program includes permitting, site preparation, and drilling to determine the existence of aquifers.
+If found, the aquifers will be tested for thickness, permeability, porosity, initial flow rates, sustainable flow rates, sampling, and analysis for lithium and other minerals.